The spin wars are under way in Ohio.

-Mitt Romney’s campaign said Republicans are outperforming voter registration levels in seven of Ohio’s largest counties in absentee-ballot requests and early voting.
+Republican Mitt Romney’s campaign said Republicans are outperforming voter-registration levels in seven of Ohio’s largest counties in absentee-ballot requests and early voting.
 Overall, according to the campaign, registered Republicans represent 19 percent of all registered voters but account for 29 percent of those who have requested absentee ballots or have voted early.

-Not to be outdone, President Obama's campaign served up its own memo late Thursday with statistics that it says show early voting favors him.
+Not to be outdone, President Obama's campaign served up own memo late Tuesday with a series of statistics claiming that early voting favors him.
 The memo, from national field director Jeremy Bird, cited four public polls, all of which give Obama a double-digit lead among early voters and absentee voters.

-Furthermore, Bird said, four in five Ohioans who registered to vote in 2012 are either women, younger than 30 or African-American or Latino .
+Furthermore, Bird said, four in five Ohioans who registered to vote in 2012 are either women, younger than 30 or African-american or Latino .
 All, Bird said, are groups that “strongly favor” Obama.
-And two-thirds of those who have voted live in counties that Obama won four year ago.
+And two-thirds of those who have voted live in counties that Obama won four years ago.

 So who’s right?
-According to Michael McDonald, a George Mason University professor who studies voting trends, the Republican claims are not quite accurate.
+According to Michael McDonald, a George Mason University professor who studies voting trends, the Republican claims are not quite right.